 - All other discretionary expenses

-If a student would like to request consideration of special circumstances, please submit:
+If you would like to request consideration of special circumstances:

-Talk to a financial aid representative about your situation.
-Our financial aid representatives will guide you through the next steps and the required documentation to see if we can adjust your eligibility:
+For more information, talk to a financial aid representative about your situation.
+Financial aid representatives can guide you through the next steps and the required documentation to see if your eligibility can be adjusted.
+You can also consider apply for scholarships to help offset the cost of your tuition.

 Office of Student Financial Assistance